John Thain

 John Alexander Thain (born May 26, 1955) is an American financial executive and investment banker.
 He was president and co-COO of Goldman Sachs, and then CEO of the New York Stock Exchange.
-Thain then became the last chairman and CEO of Merrill Lynch & Co. before its merger with Bank of America.
-He was designated to become president of global banking, securities, and wealth management at the newly combined company, but resigned on January 22, 2009.
+Thain then became the last chairman and CEO of Merrill before its merger with Bank of America.
+He was designated to become president of global banking, securities, and wealth management at the newly combined company, but resigned in January 2009.
 Ken Lewis, CEO of Bank of America, reportedly forced Thain to step down after several controversies, such as the losses at Merrill Lynch which proved to be far larger than previously estimated, and the award of huge executive bonuses.
 Thain then was chairman and CEO of the CIT Group.
-He has been a board member of Uber since 2017.
+He has been a member of the board of directors of Uber since September 2017.

 Early life

 Thain was born in Antioch, Illinois.
+He is of Greek descent through his mother, Sophia "Sophey" (née Lazaraton) Thain.
+His father, Alan, was a doctor.

-His father, Alan, was a doctor who has since handed his practice on to Thain's two brothers, Dennis and Robert, both general practitioners.
-He earned a bachelor's degree in electrical engineering from MIT in 1977 and an MBA from Harvard Business School in 1979.
-While attending MIT, Thain joined the Delta Upsilon fraternity.
+Thain earned a bachelor's degree in electrical engineering from the Massachusetts Institute of Technology in 1977 and an MBA from Harvard Business School in 1979.
+At MIT, Thain was a member of the Delta Upsilon fraternity.

 Career

 Thain worked at Goldman Sachs, as head of its mortgage securities division from 1985 to 1990, and president and co-chief operating officer from 1999 to 2004.

 After leaving Goldman Sachs, Thain was CEO of the New York Stock Exchange from January 2004 to December 2007.
-In December 2003, interim chairman John Reed at the New York Stock Exchange told The Wall Street Journal that Thain would be paid "a plain vanilla number", about $4 million a year including bonuses, with no "strange retirement" program like the one former NYSE CEO Dick Grasso was given.
+In December 2003, interim chairman John Reed at the New York Stock Exchange told The Wall Street Journal that Thain would be paid "a plain vanilla number", about $4 million a year including bonuses, with no "strange retirement" program like the one former NYSE CEO Richard Grasso was given.